 - Good for side sleepers: pillow top mattresses are most popular among side sleepers because they can provide extra cushioning and softness to avoid painful impact at the pressure points of the hips and shoulders.
 Depending on the firmness and support of the rest of the mattress, a pillow top may be an option for back and stomach sleepers as well.

-For all of these reasons, we usually recommend a hybrid mattress over a pillow top.
+For all of these reasons, we usually recommend a hybrid mattress, including hybrids featuring a pillow top, over an innerspring mattress with a simple pillow top above the coils.
 A hybrid tends to have more responsiveness and more resilience (bounce), and this means that it normally does more to promote spinal alignment while avoiding issues (such as sleeping hot) that relate to excessive sinking into the bed.

 A hybrid is also normally built with better materials that have a greater propensity to last.
 However, all of that said, if you’re on a tight budget, a hybrid may not be in the cards, and a pillow-top is worthy of your consideration.